-Brain Lesions (Ultrasound and/or MRI) Was any neuroimaging performed during infant's stay in NICU?
+Brain Lesions Was any neuroimaging performed during infant's stay in NICU?
 Mark yes, no or unknown.
-Mark yes if you have report from autopsy of brain (mandatory field).
-If Yes (both left and right brain) If it was performed, you will be asked to provide a report for both sides.
+Mark "yes" if (Ultrasound and/or you have a brain autopsy report.
+Mark "unknown" if you are uncertain whether brain imaging was done MRI) during this time period.
+Also mark "unknown" under "First week of life" section if the date of admission is after one week of age.
+For section on "After one week of age", mark "unknown" if baby was discharged before one week of age.
+By default, the selection for "Are neuroimaging or autopsy results available" one side of the brain will be displayed for the other side of the brain (mandatory field) If Yes If neuroimaging was performed, you will be asked to provide a report.
 If you report that it was abnormal, then the following explanation will help you to fulfill appropriate boxes.

-We are interested mainly in 5 types of cerebral ultrasound/CT scan/MRI abnormalities, and any or all of these may be present at different times so you need to review all reports during the stay of an infant in the NICU and report any or all of these lesions if present at any time during the hospital stay.
+We are interested mainly in 5 types of cerebral ultrasound/CT scan/MRI abnormalities.
+Any or all of these abnormalities may be present at different times so you need to review all reports during the stay of an infant in the NICU and report any or all of these lesions if present in the first week of life and/or after the first week of life.